bonomani/devmon/docs/TEMPLATES.md

 ## The specs file
-The `specs` file holds data specific to the vendor-model.
+The `specs` file holds data specific to the `vendor-model`.
 This file is used in the discovery process `./devmon -readhostscfg`, where Devmon identifies the hosts it should handle by using the `sysdesc` variable.
 This (non-anchored regular expression) pattern should match the SNMP system description, ensuring the classification.